bfintal/webicons/README.md

 Web Optimized FC Webicons Set
 =====================

+FC Webicons Set is a set of resolution-independent social icons for use on your website.
+They use feature-detected SVG graphics (with PNG fallbacks) to display the icons over their appropriate negatively indented anchor titles.

+-

-This social icon set is pretty awesome, although there were some aspects that I wanted to change in the library.
+This social icon set is pretty awesome, although there were some aspects that I wanted to change in the original library.
 This fork contains the following changes:

 1. Dropped SVG support for smaller size and a more simpler approach
 2. Segregated the icons into three style sheets (small, normal, large)